-“Dr. Daniel Miller has always been there to answer questions I have had about my future and classes.”
+“Professor Daniel Miller has always been there to answer questions I have about my future and classes.”

-“My favorite class at Carthage so far is the Neuroscience Research Methods and Statistical Analysis class I am in now.
+“My favorite class at Carthage is the Neuroscience Research Methods and Statistical Analysis class.
 This class has many hands-on learning opportunities, which makes learning harder subjects much more interesting.”

-“The toughest class I have had at Carthage so far is Cognitive Psychology.
+“The toughest class I have had is Cognitive Psychology.
 This class is very interesting, but it is forcing me to apply what I know to situations instead of just memorizing the information.”

 Opportunities at Carthage